romnn/microgpusim/WIP.md

 #### TODO

+- ensure functionality for vectoradd larger size and matrix mul

+  - in the process: ease debugging
+  - e.g. relative memory addresses using the allocation base address

 - playground version that includes compute instructions
 - TODO: test max block sizes
 - make data cache not implement the cache interface, make l1 a wrapper around data just like with l2 right now